stanley-fork/WFGY/TensionUniverse/BlackHole/Q054_unique_games_conjecture.md

 * For both families, define target gap templates `Gap_UG(m)` that mimic reasonable UGC style gaps.

-*Protocol:*
+*Protocol*

 1. For each synthetic family in Family T and Family F, construct states `m_T` and `m_F` in `M_UG_reg` recording:

    * approximations of `val_opt`
    * best known algorithmic values `val_alg`
-   * chosen gap templates `Gap_UG`.
+   * chosen gap templates `Gap_UG`

-2. Evaluate `DeltaS_gap`, `DeltaS_consistency`, and `Tension_UG` for all synthetic states under a fixed encoding in `E_UG`.
+2. Evaluate `DeltaS_gap`, `DeltaS_consistency`, and `Tension_UG` for all synthetic states under a fixed encoding in `Enc_Q054`, again restricting calculations to states in `M_UG_reg` and logging any states in `S_sing` as out-of-domain.

 3. Compare the distributions of `Tension_UG(m_T)` and `Tension_UG(m_F)`.

-4. Repeat the experiment for a small set of alternative encodings in `E_UG` to check robustness of separation.
+4. Repeat the experiment for a small set of alternative encodings in `Enc_Q054` to check robustness of separation.

-*Metrics:*
+*Metrics*

 * Average and variance of `Tension_UG` for states in Family T and Family F.
-* Any simple separation score, for example:
+* Simple separation scores, for example:

   * difference in mean tension
   * fraction of pairs where `Tension_UG(m_T) < Tension_UG(m_F)`.

-*Falsification conditions:*
+*Falsification conditions*

-* If, under all reasonable encoding choices in `E_UG`, the tension distributions for Family T and Family F states are not reliably separable, then the encoding is considered too weak to serve Q054.
+* If, under all reasonable encoding choices in `Enc_Q054`, the tension distributions for Family T and Family F states are not reliably separable, then the encoding is considered too weak to serve Q054.

 * If the encoding repeatedly assigns lower tension to synthetic worlds that obviously violate UGC style behavior than to synthetic worlds that enforce it, the encoding is considered misaligned with the intended computational_tension type.

-*Semantics implementation note:*
+*Semantics implementation note*
 The synthetic constraints and observables are treated in the same discrete framework as real unique games instances, so that the tension encoding applies uniformly.

-*Boundary note:*
+*Boundary note*
-Falsifying TU encoding != solving canonical statement.
+Falsifying this TU encoding does not solve the canonical statement.
 Even if synthetic worlds are well separated, this does not establish the truth value of UGC for real unique games.

 ---